Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 Input and output

 A Bitcoin transaction typically references one or more inputs as the origin of its funds and two or more outputs.
 The output that does not point to a payee is a change output.
 Only a coinbase transaction has no input, as it creates Bitcoin from thin air.

-Another name for the Bitcoin blockchain.
+Another name for a blockchain.
 More generally, a ledger is a record of transactions and assets, similar to a balance sheet.
 In the Lightning Network, each participant has their own ledger, while in the Bitcoin network everyone shares the same ledger.

 The Lightning Network is a network that sits ‘on top’ of Bitcoin.
 Participants can connect to the network by depositing Bitcoin into specialized smart contracts.
 They can then make infinite transactions with each other at very low fees, without being limited by Bitcoin’s capacity constraints.

 A feature of the smart contracts used in the Lightning Network is the concept of Check-Locktime-Verify, or CLTV.
 It creates a transaction that is only redeemable after a certain amount of time has passed.